ForestAdmin/agent-nodejs/docs/agent-customization/relationships/multiple-records.md

 ## External relations

-External relations allow to define collection which will only be available through the "Related Data" section or a given model.
+External relations allow defining collection which will only be available through the "Related Data" section or a given model.

 Note that external relations do not support pagination.